julioct/julioct.github.io/_posts/2023-09-02-NuGet-And-Azure-Artifacts.md

 ---
-title: "TNS #010: Create Reusable Libraries With NuGet"
+title: "TNS #010: Sharing Libraries With NuGet And Azure Artifacts"
 date: 2023-09-02
 layout: post
-featured-image: nuget-logo.png
+featured-image: nuget-and-azure-artifacts.png
-featured-image-alt: nuget-logo
+featured-image-alt: nuget-and-azure-artifacts
-image: /assets/images/nuget-logo.png
+image: /assets/images/nuget-and-azure-artifacts.png
 ---

 *Read time: 5 minutes*

-Today I'll show you how to share your reusable libraries via NuGet.
+Today I'll show you how to share your reusable libraries with NuGet and Azure Artifacts.

 As your team grows and you start finding repeated code across different repos and projects, you'll want to extract and centralize that code into reusable libraries.

-Most devs are very confortable with consuming NuGet packages, but not so much with creating and publishing them.
+Most devs are very comfortable with consuming NuGet packages, but not so much with creating and sharing them.

 But it's actually a very simple process, and it's something you should definitely learn how to do if you want to become a better .NET developer.